-Caution is advised in patients with underlying sensitivity to aspirin and/or to non-steroidal anti-inflammatory drugs (NSAIDs).
+Caution is advised in patients with underlying sensitivity to aspirin and/or to non-steroidal antiinflammatory drugs (NSAIDs).

-Severe cutaneous adverse reactions (SCARs): Life-threatening cutaneous reactions Stevens-Johnson syndrome (SJS), and Toxic Epidermal Necrolysis (TEN) have been reported with the use of paracetamol.
-If symptoms or signs of SJS and TEN (e.g. progressive skin rash often with blisters or mucosal lesions) occur, patients should stop immediately paracetamol treatment and seek medical advice.
+Severe cutaneous adverse reactions (SCARs): Life threatening cutaneous reactions Stevens-Johnson syndrome (SJS), and Toxic Epidermal Necrolysis (TEN) have been reported with the use of paracetamol.
+Patients should be advised of the signs and symptoms and monitored closely for skin reactions.
+If symptoms or signs of SJS and TEN (e.g. progressive skin rash often with blisters or mucosal lesions) occur, patients should stop paracetamol treatment immediately and seek medical advice.